minvws/nl-covid19-coronacheck-app-coordination/architecture/backend/README.md

 ** The BFF is responsible for blocking any invalid request to the backend where a `signed test result` is created.
 The checks performed in the mobile applications are for display purposes only.

+TODO: Add new 'verification box' that sits in between the BFF and CTCL nodes.
+This will (also) perform the data validation checks to ensure in-depth data validation.

 ## PKI Cert/Key Storage

 Item                        | Storage                   | Used by